yunmingzhang17/yunmingzhang17.github.io/python-getting-started.md

 *Page Rank Delta in Graphit*

 Here we will go through an example of writing GraphIt code for the Page Rank Delta application and then calling it from python using the python bindings.
-You can find the code used in this example along with a few other applicaitons under graphit/apps directory [here] (https://github.com/yunmingzhang17/graphit/tree/master/apps).
+You can find the code used in this example along with a few other applicaitons under graphit/apps directory [here](https://github.com/yunmingzhang17/graphit/tree/master/apps).

 Additionally here is a link to the [GraphIt OOPSLA18 paper](https://dl.acm.org/citation.cfm?id=3276491) or [the arxiv report here](https://arxiv.org/pdf/1805.00923.pdf).
 Sections 4 and 5 give the complete breakdown of the Page Rank Delta code.
 Please look here if you want a more detailed breakdown of the functionality of Graphit.